 2015: The Patents (Trans-Tasman Patent Attorneys and Other Matters) Amendment Bill introduced.

-2017: The Patents (Trans-Tasman Patent Attorneys and Other Matters) Amendment Bill commences on 24 February 2017.
-Its key changes include the establishment of a single trans-Tasman patent attorney regime.
+2017: The Patents (Trans-Tasman Patent Attorneys and Other Matters) Amendment Bill commenced.
+Its key changes included the establishment of a single trans-Tasman patent attorney regime.

 2020: IPONZ celebrated its 150th anniversary.